-There was no significant difference in renal catalase level of RSS group but was significantly (p<0.05) decreased in CCC groups when compared to control.
-There was no significant difference renal CAT levels in the RSC when compared to RSS group but was significantly (p<0.05) increased when compared to CCC groups.
+There was a significant (p<0.05) decrease in the renal glutathione peroxidase in RSS and CCC groups when compared to CTL.
+However, there was no significant difference in the RSC group when compared to the RSS and CCC groups.